rzamolotov/QuizGame/README.md

 UIKit.
 Use MVC pattern for app development.
 Object Oriented Programming.
-Use UIAlertControllers to display popups to the user.!
+Use UIAlertControllers to display popups to the user.

 Change UI elements such as Labels and Views.